-Photo 1 Kapuni Gas Treatment Plant (KGTP) during three train operation1
+Photo 1 Kapuni Gas Treatment Plant (KGTP) during three train operation

-In 1985, the gas treatment plant was expanded with the installation of the low temperature separation (LTS) gas conditioning plant which processed the high carbon dioxide content Kapuni gas for water and heavy hydrocarbon removal only.
+In 1985, KGTP was expanded with the installation of the low temperature separation (LTS) gas conditioning plant which processed the high carbon dioxide content Kapuni gas for water and heavy hydrocarbon removal only.
 The conditioned gas was supplied to the region's methanol plants so that it could be blended with the much lower carbon dioxide content Maui gas for more efficient methanol production.
 Methanex reduced its production capacity and as a result the gas conditioning plant was mothballed in May 2005.